10cc: 1999–present: 10cc touring band, GG/06

-In 1999 Gouldman convened a 10cc line-up comprising himself, Fenn, Paul Burgess, and new recruits Mick Wilson (vocals, guitar) and Mike Stevens (vocals, keyboards, sax, guitar).
+In 1999, Gouldman convened a 10cc line-up consisting of himself, Fenn, Paul Burgess, and new recruits Mick Wilson (vocals, guitar) and Mike Stevens (vocals, keyboards, sax, guitar).
 This version of the band played their first gig at Ronnie Scott's Jazz Club in Birmingham and then began touring regularly in 2002.
-The same five members have been associated with the group ever since.
-A new member, Keith Hayman (keyboards), switched with Mike Stevens in 2006 and continued to do so until 2011.
-This iteration of the group also featured occasional guest appearances by Kevin Godley, and toured both the UK and overseas, playing 10cc hits plus a section of Gouldman's hits written for others.
+This iteration of the group toured both the UK and overseas, playing 10cc hits plus a section of songs from Gouldman's songwriting career Wax.
 Wilson handled the majority of the lead vocals, taking over from Eric Stewart on that front.
-Although popular with audiences, Stewart is critical of the band continuing without him.
 Founding guitarist Lol Creme, discussing his newest live act in 2012, opined: